 Restoring Florida Homes completed their first bathroom remodeling project in Tampa in 1984.
 Since that first bathroom remodel we have worked with all types of bathroom remodeling products.
 Our team can design your new bathroom remodel from start to finish.
 We help you pick the fixtures, vanities, tile, paint and all accessories.
 We will design a bathroom that will make you proud to show your friends.

 This list of frequently asked questions was put together to help you in your discovery phase of your bathroom remodeling planning.

 There are many decisions to be made during your design phase.
-Our focus is to make this process as painless as possible for all of our designer and bathroom remodeling Tampa clients.
+Our focus is to make this process as painless as possible for all of our bathroom remodeling clients in St. Augustine and Tampa.
 We have assembled a wide variety of styles located in the sidebars, to help you with your vision.

-If you live in Tampa or the surrounding communities of the Tampa Bay area we would love to be of service.
+If you live in Tampa, Saint Augustine or the surrounding communities we would love to be of service.

 If you have additional questions please feel fee to contact us for no obligation answers.

 A: Restoring Florida Homes is a Division of RFH Construction Consultants, Inc. which is a fully licensed and insured General Contractor in Tampa and Saint Augustine, Florida.
 We have a loyal team of skilled men that work for us.